 Personnel.
-The Agency employs no personnel and, thus, has no liability disclosures for pension costs, employee compensated absence, or payroll tax accruals.
-The Agency agrees to pay \$45,000 to the City of Moscow for services provided through City Administration, Public Works, Finance, and Community Development departments.
-Additionally, the Agency retains an Executive Director whose duties and responsibilities are equally separated from the City's Economic Development Director.
-The Agency contracts with the City for one-half of the full time position, as stipulated in the City Services Agreement between the City and the Agency.
+The Agency employs no personnel and, thus, has no liability disclosures for pension costs, employee compensated absence or payroll tax accruals.
+The Agency agrees to pay \$46,350 to the City of Moscow for services provided through City Administration, Public Works, Finance, and Community Development departments.
+Additionally, the Agency retains an Executive Director whose duties and responsibilities are equally separated from the City's Community Development Director.
+The Agency contracts with the City for the Executive Director's services, as stipulated in the City Services Agreement between the City and the Agency.